Class Absence Notification

 Documentation must be clear, concise and submitted as follows:

-Documentation must be provided on official letterhead and dated by a licensed medical or mental health provider, including the dates of treatment or hospitalization and the student's anticipated return date.
+Documentation must be provided on official letterhead and dated by a licensed medical or mental health provider.
+The documentation must state the dates of treatment or hospitalization and the student's anticipated return date.
+These dates must be identified by the medical or mental health provider.
 Medical records should not be provided.

-Please note: on-going or chronic health concerns should be addressed through the Office of Disability Resources.
+Please note: on-going or chronic health or mental health concerns should be addressed through the Office of Disability Resources.

 These types of emergencies or extenuating circumstances involve the student themselves, a family member, or loved one.
 The Office of the Dean of Students must be able to establish a relationship between the student and the immediate family member in order to advocate for a Class Notification Absence.